 Yellow potatoes are ready to harvest in about 120 days (four months on average), while other potato varieties take between nine and 10 months to harvest.

-It is recommended to harvest when it begins to yellow and dry the aerial part.
-As the plant grows it is necessary to pull the weeds.
-It is convenient to form a small mound of soil around the potato plant to prevent the tubers from greening.
+Harvesting when it begins to yellow and dry the aerial part is recommended.
+As the plant grows, it is necessary to pull the weeds.
+Forming a small mound of soil around the potato plant is convenient to prevent the tubers from greening.

 It is recommended to check and make this small mound of soil in 2 moments during potato cultivation.
 A first soil mound approximately 20 days after planting and another one a month and a half after planting.
-It is important to water abundantly to achieve satisfactory growth.
+It is crucial to water abundantly to achieve satisfactory growth.

 How to Harvest Potatoes